Homicide team probes house explosion; owner unaccounted for

 EDGEWOOD, Pa.
-(AP) - Homicide detectives are investigating a suspicious house explosion near Pittsburgh.
+(AP) - Homicide detectives are investigating a house explosion near Pittsburgh.

-Flames were reported at two homes Saturday afternoon in suburban Edgewood.
-Emergency officials say one house collapsed and another next door was damaged.
+Flames were reported at two homes Saturday afternoon in Edgewood.
+Emergency officials told television station WPXI one house collapsed and another next door was damaged.

+Police say the owner of the home that exploded is unaccounted for.
+His daughter had been scheduled to get married that afternoon.

-Authorities say it was not a gas explosion.
+Authorities say it was not a gas explosion and have called the fire suspicious.

-Police say neighbors reported that the homeowner was in the front yard shortly before the fire, but he has not been located.

-Police told the Pittsburgh Post-Gazette that relatives of the owner were attending a family wedding.
-Television station WPXI reported his daughter was getting married.

-Authorities say the house had a history of police being called to it.
+Neighbors reported hearing a large blast that shook their homes and made their lights flicker.

-The house next door had recently been sold, and officials say a family had been planning to move in soon.
+The house next door had recently been sold, and officials say a family had been planning to move in next week.

 Sign up for Daily Newsletters